-How to Plan the Best Vacation for Families in Whistler
+How To Plan the Best Vacation for Your Family in Whistler

-Whistler can feel a lot like a Disneyland for adults, but it has always offered great spaces for family exploration.
-The adventurous terrain and unlimited outdoor playground is a perfect spot for all ages.
-Whistler welcomes families, and the municipality has specifically structured the Villages to be full of fun for adults and children alike.
+Whistler can sometimes feel like Disneyland for adults, but it has always offered great spaces for family exploration, too.
+It’s so family-friendly in fact that the municipality has specifically structured the Villages to be full of fun for adults and children alike.

 Accommodation is as vast as the landscape in Whistler.
-If you’re visiting during the busier winter months, you will want to book quite far in advance but many hotels offer packages for lift passes and other activities so check out the fine details.
-Looking for combination packages for families is a great way to save money when there are a handful of kids in tow.
+If you’re visiting during the busier winter months, you’ll want to book far in advance.
+Many hotels offer packages for lift passes and other activities so check out the finer details.

 Pan Pacific Whistler Mountainside